Dissecting Ponzi schemes on Ethereum: identification, analysis, and impact

-\paragraph{Ethereum smart contracts.} Ethereum contracts are composed by fields and functions.
+Abstractly, contracts can be seen as objects in object-oriented languages, which are composed of fields and functions.
 A user can invoke a function by sending a suitable transaction to the Ethereum nodes.
-The transaction \emph{must} include the execution fee (for the miners), and \emph{may} include a transfer of ether from the caller to the contract.
+The transaction must include the execution fee (for the miners), and may include a transfer of ether from the caller to the contract.

 We illustrate contracts through a small example (\code{AWallet}, in~\Cref{ex:wallet}), which implements a personal wallet associated to an owner.
-Rather than programming it directly as EVM bytecode, we use \emph{Solidity}, a Javascript-like programming language which compiles into EVM bytecode \footnote{Solidity is documented at \href{http://solidity.readthedocs.io/en/develop/index.html}{\code{solidity.readthedocs.io/en/develop/index.html}}}.
-Intuitively, the contract can receive ether from other users, and its owner can send (part of) that ether to other users via the function \code{pay}.
-The hashtable \code{outflow} records all the addresses\footnote{Addresses are sequences of 160 bits which uniquely identify contracts and users. } to which it sends money, and associates to each of them the total transferred amount.
+Rather than programming it directly as EVM bytecode, we use \emph{Solidity}, a Javascript-like programming language which compiles into EVM bytecode~\cite{solidity}.
+The contract can receive ether from other users, and its owner can send (part of) that ether to other users via the function \code{pay}.
+The hashtable \code{outflow} records all the \emph{addresses} \footnote{Addresses are sequences of 160 bits which uniquely identify contracts and users.} to which it sends money, and associates to each of them the total transferred amount.
 The hashtable \code{inflow} records all the addresses from which it has received money.
 All the ether received is held by the contract.
 Its amount is automatically recorded in \code{balance}: this is a special variable, which cannot be altered by the programmer.
-When a contract receives ether, it also executes a special function with no name, called \emph{fallback}.
+When a contract receives ether, it also executes a special function with no name, called \emph{fallback} function.